 - abdominal pain which may be severe, and/or

 - feeling faint or even collapsing (this is most likely with an ectopic pregnancy which can be life-threatening).

-She is likely to be upset, scared and embarrassed.
-She will need privacy, support and access to a toilet.
+She is likely to be upset and embarrassed, but may also be very fearful about what is happening.
+If she is bleeding, she will need privacy, support and access to a toilet.
 She may need something to wrap around herself if she is bleeding heavily.
 She is likely to appreciate a taxi home or to hospital and someone to go with her or to call her partner (ask her what she would like).
-If she is very unwell, you may need to call an ambulance.
+If she is very unwell and/or in acute pain, you may need to call an ambulance.